david-loeb/edid/README.md

 ## Limitations

-edid’s biggest limitation is that it does not handle covariates.
+{edid}’s biggest limitation is that it does not handle covariates.
 It also requires that all treatment groups use the same number of pre-treatment periods to estimate treatment effects, and it requires balanced panels.
 It is probably limited in other ways that aren’t coming to mind.
 I am definitely open to expanding the functionality so don’t hesitate to reach out with requests / issues / feedback of any kind.

 ## Acknowledgements

 First I would like to thank the authors Drs.
 Xiaohong Chen, Pedro H. C.
 Sant’Anna, and Haitian Xie for their fantastic work developing this estimator.
-It has already proved to be useful in my own work.
+It has already proved useful in my own work.
 I highly recommend reading [their paper](https://arxiv.org/abs/2506.17729).
 I also want to thank Dr. Brantly Callaway (and Dr. Pedro Sant’Anna again) for the multiplier bootstrap procedure developed in their renowned [2021